For ParentsMarch 2, 20265 min read

 1. Homework takes way longer than it should

 If a 30-minute assignment is taking two hours, something's off.
-Either they don't understand the material and are spinning their wheels, or they've developed avoidance habits (phone breaks every 5 minutes, "researching" on YouTube).
+Either they don't understand the material and are spinning their wheels, or they've developed avoidance habits.

 2. They've stopped asking for help

 This is the sneaky one.
 Parents think "they're not complaining, so things must be fine."
 Often it's the opposite.
-They've given up asking because they feel like they should already know it, or because past help sessions turned into arguments.
+They've given up asking because they feel like they should already know it.

 3. Good effort, bad results